 - Committal applications

-- Acted in the first reported case concerning the Iranian sanctions and a sanctioned Iranian bank in London under a facility granted before the sanctions came into effect and whether that facility was frustrated.
+- Acted in the first reported case concerning the Iranian sanctions and a sanctioned Iranian bank in London under a facility granted before the sanctions came into effect.

 - Acted for sugar traders and producers in a claim for in excess of £30 million involving allegations of conversion, procuring breach of contract and conspiracy.